chanzuckerberg/czid-workflows/tests/short-read-mngs/auto_benchmark/README.md

 # short-read-mngs auto benchmarks

-This subdirectory has scripts and reference materials for "drift detection" in short-read-mngs pipeline results.
+This subdirectory has scripts and reference materials for benchmarking the short-read-mngs pipeline.
+On the one hand, it compares the identified taxa to respective "truth" for a set of test samples sourced from simulation tools and the metagenomics literature.
+On the other hand, it compares detailed results (read counts, rPM, etc.) between different versions of the pipeline, to detect more-subtle changes that might not be obvious in the truth comparison.

+The moving parts include:

-1. [**benchmarks.yml**](benchmarks.yml): catalogue of test scenarios, including benchmark samples (FASTQs), reference databases, and pipeline settings
+1. [**benchmarks.yml**](benchmarks.yml): catalogue of test scenarios, including benchmark samples (FASTQs), taxa truth sets, reference databases, and pipeline settings
 2. **run_local.py**: run one or more of the scenarios locally
 3. **run_dev.py**: submit one or more of the scenarios to the idseq-dev SFN-WDL backend
 4. **harvest.py**: summarize results of either runner script into a JSON file